Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 We want to perform a crosslink between the target protein and the DNA.
 In essence, we are attaching together the DNA to nearby proteins.
 Crosslink is the joining of two or more molecules by a covalent bond, and the reagents used are molecules that contain reactive ends that are capable of binding to specific functional groups on proteins or other molecules.

 2. **Chromatin Fragmentation**
 We then shear the DNA into smaller fragments.
-Fragmentation allows the protein and DNA complexes that are high in molecular weight chromatin are soluble and accessible for further processing.
+Fragmentation allows the protein and DNA complexes that are high in molecular-weight chromatin to be soluble and accessible for further processing.

 3. **Immunoprecipitation**
 Immunoprecipitation is the process of precipitating a protein antigen out of a solution by using an antibody that is highly specific to a certain protein.
 This allows us to isolate and focus on a specific protein from a sample that might contain many different proteins.